Clyde Edwards-Helaire Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Recent Performances

-- Edwards-Helaire has 26 carries for 117 yards (39.0 yards per game) and one touchdown over his last three games.
+- Edwards-Helaire has 117 rushing yards (39.0 ypg) on 26 carries with one touchdown over his last three games.

 Edwards-Helaire's Kansas City Teammates